|Diagnosing adenocarcinoma in situ (AIS) and adenocarcinoma|

 In adenocarcinoma in situ (AIS) or adenocarcinoma, multiple dense acetowhite areas are typically seen on the columnar epithelium.
 The columnar epithelium appears as if grated coconut has been sprinkled on it.

 Adenocarcinoma is suspected if the dense acetowhite area is on the columnar epithelium, has an irregular surface, and has abnormal blood vessels.
 The atypical blood vessels of adenocarcinoma are often parallel to each other.
-However, it is important to note that it is difficult and often unnecessary to perform colposcopy of the endocervix.
-If the cytology suggests a glandular lesion, especially if it is persistent, then a diagnostic procedure, such as a cone biopsy, will need to be performed.
+However, it is important to note that it is difficult to perform colposcopy of the endocervix.
+If the cytology suggests a glandular lesion, an endocervical curettage from all 4 sides of the endocervix should be done even if there is no visible lesion.
+If the HPV test is positive and cytology suggests a glandular lesion, a LLETZ procedure or cone biopsy will need to be performed.